 Let’s explore the possibilities shall we

 Well, I have all those burning questions and was curious to know what they are?
 I spoke to my mom, some elders, and a bunch of girlfriends to see if they knew.
-This is the results of what quench my thirst of, must know the secret.
+This is the result of what quench my thirst for, must know the secret.

 I will tell you in a bit.
 Let’s look into what the secret might be.

+You’re thinking, bah, that’s way back then.
+Who tends to their live stocks today?
 This wasn’t back in the days.
-It’s still in this modern times.
-Maybe because it has only been 44 years after the Vietnam war, C.I.A secret war ended in 1974.
+It’s still in these modern times.
+Have you heard of farmers?
+Yep, Farmers still tend to their live stocks and garden.
+Or maybe because it has only been 44 years since the Vietnam war, C.I.A secret war that ended in 1974?

-Through some research I’ve done, it seems that this training isn’t difficult to do, it’s a lesson, a teaching that had been handed down from generations to generations.
-Most Hmong elders are herbalists by trade, learning and planting all the herbs that they used as medicinal plants and passing that to the newer generation.
+Through some research I’ve done, it seems that this training isn’t difficult to do, it’s a lesson, teaching that had been handed down from generation to generation.
+Most Hmong elders are herbalists by trade.
+They learned to plant all the herbs they used as medicinal plants and what herbs to eat that are most beneficial to the human body.
+In so passing that to the newer generation.

 A Hmong proverb said, “noj tshuaj rau nqaij qaib thiaj zoo rau koj lub cev nyob nraub hlis” (consume herbs with chicken is better for your body postpartum.)
 You might say whaaat??
 But keep reading it’ll be explained in due time.

-Good food, clear mind, and a better body.
+Good food, a clear mind, and a better body.
 Who doesn’t want that?

 The healing process, gain energy, stamina, and stops bleeding also, slow down the aging process.
-Especially for Hmong women’s health after birth, postpartum.
+Especially for Hmong women’s health after birth.
 Therefore, the Hmong chicken herb soup was born.

 Never questioned an elder with a bad temper.
 “Because that’s what our ancestors did so we must continue to follow this tradition” after some knuckles on the head.
 (By my mom, of course) Yeah, that hurt.
-Okay got it.
-Hence, puv hli (full month).
+Okay got it!
+Hence, puv hli (a full month).